 COVID-19 Customer Support

-Governor Inslee has issued Proclamation 20-23 pertaining to Utility Ratepayer Assistance and Preservation of Essential Services.
-Clallam PUD is committed to keeping our customers connected to essential services during the COVID-19 pandemic emergency.
-If you are experiencing hardship as a result of the COVID-19 pandemic, you may be eligible for support, including long-term payment arrangements or bill assistance.
+Governor Inslee’s Proclamation 20-23 pertaining to Utility Ratepayer Assistance and Preservation of Essential Services has prevented the disconnection of unpaid utilities for residential customers due to COVID-19.
+Clallam PUD has been committed to keeping our customers connected to essential services during the COVID-19 pandemic emergency through proactive outreach, initiating long-term payment plans, and connecting customers with community resources for assistance.
 This Proclamation does not relieve customers from the obligation to pay for utility services.

 For Clallam PUD’s utility assistance programs, please visit our assistance page.

 Clallam PUD also offers a pre-paid meter account called “SmartPay.”
 This works similar to a prepaid cell phone plan.
 The benefit is that if you currently have a deposit on file with us, by switching to SmartPay, that deposit is freed up and applied to your balance.
 Find out more here.

 United Way of Clallam County COVID assistance and resources page.